AlDurdiev/SortingAlgoQt/README.md

 You are free to re-use this code even if it's not deeply tested (not any unit test).

-You open this project easily with Qt Creator for test it in debugging mode or compile it in another way.
+You open this project easily with Qt Creator for test it in debugging mode or compile it in another way (you'll need Qt librairy).